falloutphil/Misc/wslg/wslg-clipboard-audit-report.md

 wl-copy < owl.bmp
 ```

-Results (from the Emacs audit), showing inline renders and saved artifacts using `wl-copy`:
+Results (from the Emacs audit), showing inline renders and saved artifacts using `wl-copy` - as expected the X11 Emacs build on the right picks up nothing from `wl-copy`:

 First a PNG:
 ![Wayland injection – PNG](<05 wl-copy owl png.png>)